 Your questions will be answered by your surgeon or other health care professional before you sign the consent for operation form.

-Benefits of Ankle replacement
+Benefits of ankle fusion

-If the operation is successful, your pain should be much less severe, you will be able to walk more easierly and perhaps take less pain killers.
+If the operation is successful, your pain should be much less severe, you will be able to walk more easily and perhaps take less pain killers.